 Provide the user’s email address, first and last names, and country.
 Click Add User.
 Note that if the specified email address does not correspond to an existing MathWorks Account, a new account is created for that user.

 Get the Installation Files

 If you are not a license administrator, you can download the Internet-based installer.
-For more information, see Install Products Using Internet Connection.
+For more information, see Install MATLAB and Simulink Products.
 Note that this method performs a full download of the necessary files per compute node that you are setting up.

 To save time and eliminate the need to run the installer-based download process on each computer in your cluster, download the installation files prior to installation.
 Doing so facilitates installation in a large number of machines.
 If you have access to an Administrator’s account for your license, you can use the installer to download files without installing them.
 If not, contact the administrator of your license to obtain a copy of the installation files.
 For more information, see Download Products Without Installing.
 Alternatively, proceed with the Internet-based installer.
 When you download the files using the installer, you must: